 Soaring 400 feet into the air in the world’s largest tethered helium balloon is an experience families won’t soon forget.
 Characters in Flight holds up to 29 guests per ride and gives passengers breathtaking views of the surrounding Disney Springs areas.
-This exhilarating ride can be found on the West Side of Disney Springs, near Splitsville and La Nouba.
+This exhilarating ride can be found on the West Side of Disney Springs, near Splitsville.

 What could be more fun than bowling the night away?
 Splitsville Luxury Lanes is a great place for families to unwind and enjoy one another’s company.
 Dining options include upscale menus and 2 sushi bars.
 If bowling isn’t really your thing, there is also live music and dancing to add to the excitement of the evening.

 Another fun aspect of Disney Springs is the incredible variety of dining options.
 Families can choose upscale eats or quick bites, and either option will satisfy the desire for more than “the usual.”
-Kids will love the interactive restaurants like Rainforest Cafe and T-Rex Cafe, while parents may choose fine dining spots like Morimoto Asia or The BOATHOUSE.
+Kids will especially love the interactive restaurants like Rainforest Cafe and T-Rex Cafe.
+Food trucks, located near Bongos Cuban Cafe on the West Side of Disney Springs, offer fast fare at an affordable price.
 New restaurants are continuing to be added each year, so there will always be something new to explore each time you visit!